-The next phase of Kenya’s VMMC strategy aims to see 95% of men aged 15 to 49 years circumcised by 2019.
-Other key areas of focus include offering age-appropriate services for young infants aged 0 to 60 days and adolescents (10 to 14 years).
-The country also aims to encourage safer surgical practices among traditionally circumcising communities.21
+The next phase of Kenya’s VMMC strategy aims to see 95% of men circumcised by 2019.
+The second stage of the programme has shifted its focus to infant male circumcision, which targets children between 0 to 60 days old, and adolescents (10 to 14 years).
+The country also aims to encourage safer surgical practices among traditionally circumcising communities.28

-However, a review conducted in 2013 found that a high percentage were lost to follow-up.
-To improve the situation, active links to treatment and care were introduced in October 2013, and were expanded in March 2014.24
+However, a review conducted in 2013 found that a high percentage of men undergoing VMMC were lost to follow-up.
+To improve the situation, active links to treatment and care were introduced in October 2013, and were expanded in March 2014.33

-However, at this time, the healthcare system was still coping with the rapid expansion of ART and a chronic shortage of health workers.
-To ensure the expansion of the programme, CHAPS and the National Department of Health selected private sector clinics in high priority areas and trained private providers to deliver free VMMC.26
+At this time, the healthcare system was still coping with the rapid expansion of ART and a chronic shortage of health workers.
+To ensure the expansion of the programme, CHAPS and the National Department of Health selected private sector clinics in high priority areas and trained private providers to deliver free VMMC.38

-Due to its success, CHAPS has supported the launch of a similar programme in Swaziland and provided advice to partners of Namibia’s VMMC programme.28
+Due to its success, CHAPS has supported the launch of a similar programme in Swaziland and provided advice to partners of Namibia’s VMMC programme.40

 Scaling up VMMC programmes